Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Mirror Symmetry from Gauge Theory

-where $A^{(\pm)0}$ are defined by Eqs. \eq{u1-gauge} and \eq{-u1-gauge}.
+where the $U(1)$ gauge fields $A^{(\pm)0}$ are defined by Eqs. \eq{u1-gauge} and \eq{-u1-gauge}.
 One can also see from Eq. \eq{omega-asd} that the $SU(3)$ basis $\{l^{(\pm)\hat{a}}_{AB}\}$ definitely picks up the $+$-sign in Eq. \eq{duy-ym} and its solution is given by